JNapoli/autoencoda/README.md

 git clone https://github.com/JNapoli/autoencoda.git
 ```

-The most straightforward way to install required dependencies is using
+The most straightforward way to install required dependencies is
-miniconda3.
-In your preferred conda environment, ensure that the package manager
+creating a virtual env using miniconda3 and Python version 3.7.3.
-[pip](https://pip.pypa.io/en/stable/) is installed and then use
+Ensure that the package manager [pip](https://pip.pypa.io/en/stable/) is
-requirements.txt in the repo root directory to install dependencies:
+installed, then use requirements.txt in the repo root directory to install dependencies:
 ```bash
 pip install -r requirements.txt
 ```